If You Are Suicidal

 - For on-site support, contact UC Berkeley Counseling and Psychological Services (CPS) at (510) 642-9494.

 - Drop-in urgent counseling appointments for students are available at CPS Monday-Friday, 10am-5pm.
 We are located in the Tang Center on the 3rd floor.

-- For more information on coping with the death of a student, faculty or staff, please click here (PDF).
+- Tools for coping with the death of a student, faculty or staff

 University Health Services has a multitude of outreach programs to address stress and depression and to reach out to under-served and at-risk students.
 In addition to in-person workshops and trainings, Counseling and Psychological Services (CPS) has multiple counselors who work in a variety of satellite offices located across different campus departments.
 Special efforts are made to reach out to faculty, staff and GSIs who work closely with students and can be “gatekeepers” to their getting help.
 Several grants through SAMHSA (Substance Abuse and Mental health Services) and through State of California have helped to fund suicide prevention efforts since 2005.
 Additional resources: